 Currently, California is suffering an economic downturn with high mortgage foreclosures, rising business costs and thousands of lost jobs.
 In addition, the Legislature and the Governor are contemplating additional tax measures that will raise fuel costs and further burden our economy.
-Our industries simply cannot afford additional costs for the companies that do business here and the families that live here.
+Our industry simply cannot afford additional costs for the companies that do business here and the families that live here.

-We are not comforted by your staff's conclusion that the AB 32 scoping plan - the most ambitious regulatory plan ever proposed - will not cost a penny to implement.
+We are not comforted by your staff's conclusion that the AB 32 scoping plan - the most ambitious regulatory plan ever proposed -- won't cost a penny to implement.
 We have been briefed about the increased energy and fuel costs that the proposed AB 32 scoping plan will impose.
-In particular we are concerned about the higher taxes and fees, higher electricity and natural gas costs, higher fuel costs, higher building and home costs, and higher vehicle costs that the AB 32 plan will impose.
-There is no doubt that these increased costs will have a negative impact on our industries.
+In particular we are concerned about the higher taxes and fees, higher electricity and natural gas costs, higher fuel costs, higher building and home costs, and higher vehicle costs the AB 32 plan will impose.
+Make no mistake, these increased costs will make a very bad situation much worse for our industry.

 We believe it is vitally important that the Board understand and acknowledge the true costs of the Scoping Plan.
-For this reason, we are requesting a more accurate assessment of the potential costs of the Scoping Plan to support the Board's decision-making now and into the future.
-In addition, we urge your agency to use lower cost strategies to pursue greenhouse gas emission reductions.
+For this reason, we are requesting a more accurate assessment of the potential costs of the Scoping Plan to support the Board's decision-making now and into the future In addition, we urge your agency to use lower cost strategies to pursue greenhouse gas emission reductions.
 Specifically, CARB should place higher priority on evaluating the relative cost of alternative approaches to achieving AB 32 emission reduction targets.
 In particular, research should focus on quantifying how more reliance on cap-and-trade and offset programs could reduce the costs of implementing AB 32.

-We appreciate the opportunity to comment on this important issue.
-We urge caution in light of the current economic recession and pledge our support in meeting the goals of this issue.
 If you have any questions or need further information, please feel free to contact us.